 While leaders with a growth mindset usually surround themselves with great teams they nurture and support, a leader with a fixed mindset prefers to be a big fish in a small pond.
 Further, these managers can be brutal.
 Their desire to avoid failure at all costs means they ignore the needs, feelings, and contributions of others.

 They don’t want to hear outside perspectives or constructive criticism that might indicate that they are doing anything less than a perfect job.
 Closed off from growth or change, they punish or oust anyone who wants to shake up the status quo.
+Eventually, a fixed mindset can lead to performance anxiety and toxicity at work.
 How can any positive change come about in such an environment?
 In short: it can’t.

 The fixed mindset takes a huge toll on an organization’s ability to grow and adjust.
 But, as Dweck writes, “Why waste time proving over and over how great you are when you could be getting better?
 Why hide deficiencies instead of overcoming them?”
 The difference between growth mindset vs fixed mindset?
-Growth-oriented leaders create an environment conducive to learning and growth.
+Growth-oriented leaders create an entrepreneurial culture, an environment that is open-minded and conducive to learning and growth.
 They know that skills can be learned and challenges overcome as long as they look the problems square in the face.

 When Satya Nadella became CEO of Microsoft workplace in 2014, he credited Dweck’s ideas as the inspiration for Microsoft’s culture change.
 “You need new ideas and you need new capabilities, but the only way you’re going to get those new ideas and new capabilities is if you have a culture that allows you to grow those,” Nadella told Caixin Media.